News and Views

 “All of you are now holding my story,” one delegate said.
 “And the more stories we hear, the more we’ll clarify our understanding of God.”

-Common Ground: A Postcard Home from Tony Hunt – April 25
+Common Ground from Rev. C. Anthony Hunt April 25

 As we finish day two General Conference, today has been a long, hard, and yet hopeful day.
 Bishop Easterling met with our delegation today, and her question to us was, "How are you feeling?"